We Need a Resolution: Release and reception

-Jeff Lorenz from Yahoo!
-Music described the video as "darkly exotic".
-Sal Cinquemani from Slant Magazine praised the video for its sultry images and felt that "the clip for "Resolution" marked the singer's transition from semi-awkward adolescence to full-fledged, unapologetic womanhood".
-Kathy Landoll from Noisey Vice mentioned that Aaliyah "adopted this sexy yet spacey motif, and we see it come to life in We Need A Resolution."
-She also stated: "From see-through lace to gothic make up, and back around to one-dot lipstick application and free-flowing curls, "We Need A Resolution" captured every angle of Aaliyah's existence at the time".
-Steffanee Wang from Nylon compared Aaliyah's "snake moment" in the video to Britney Spears's snake infused performance at the 2001 MTV Video Music Awards.
-Ultimately, she deemed both performances as "top moments in reptilian pop culture history".
+Kathy Iandoli from Noisey Vice mentioned that in the video, Aaliyah "adopted this sexy yet spacey motif", adding: "From see-through lace to gothic make up, and back around to one-dot lipstick application and free-flowing curls, "We Need A Resolution" captured every angle of Aaliyah's existence at the time".
+Steffanee Wang from Nylon compared Aaliyah's "snake moment" in the video to Britney Spears' performance at the 2001 MTV Video Music Awards, ultimately deeming both to be "top moments in reptilian pop culture history".
+Cosmopolitan included the video on its list "The 65 Sexiest Music Videos of All Time", writing: "Aaliyah gives an unforgettable "pop star with snake" performance in [the video].
+It's dangerous and hot all at the same time".